hipe/tmx/lib/skylab/headless/doc/issues/089-the-CLI-client-narrative.md

-if your option parser has a special plan for the '-h' switch, the below default help wiring won't trigger, so you might want to wire help differently (e.g just '--help') and follow the below as a model (that is, do "enqueue :help" in the handler for your option).
+if your option parser has a special plan for the '-h' switch, the below default help wiring won't trigger, so you might want to wire help differently (e.g just '--help') and follow the below as a model.